 Ellis W. Taylor

-Ellis W. Taylor, 47, from Roanoke Rapids, North Carolina, is an owner/operator of a row crop operation, Mush Island Farms, LLC, which consists of cotton, soybeans, wheat, corn and timber.
-He also is part owner of Roanoke Cotton Company, LLC, which operates three cotton gins and a warehouse.
-He is a director on the boards of AgCarolina Farm Credit, ACA, Farm Credit Federal Funding Corporation, and Northampton County Farm Bureau.
-Mr. Taylor has a BS in Agronomy, a BS in Ag Business Management and a Master’s of Economics from North Carolina State University.
-Mr. Taylor became a director in 2012 and his current term expires December 31, 2019.
+Ellis W. Taylor, 53, is from Roanoke Rapids, N.C.
+He is owner and operator of a row crop operation, Mush Island Farms, LLC, which consists of cotton, soybeans, wheat, corn and timber.
+He is also part owner of Roanoke Cotton Company, LLC, which operates cotton gins and a warehouse.
+Mr. Taylor is a director on the boards of AgCarolina Farm Credit, ACA; Northampton County Farm Bureau; and the Federal Farm Credit Banks Funding Corp.
+He has bachelor’s degrees in agronomy and in agricultural business management and a master’s in economics from North Carolina State University.
+Mr. Taylor serves on the board’s Audit Committee.